top of page

 An Bille um Rochtain Tithíochta Céaduaire na hÉireann

-(Irish First Access Housing)
+(Irish First Access Housing Act)

-The "First Access Housing" initiative, a transformative policy for Irish citizens, introduces a 90% mortgage scheme via Bank of Ireland for first-time buyers, including those repurchasing after losing homes in the Covid or banking crises.
+The "First Access Housing" initiative, a transformative policy for Irish citizens, introduces a 93% mortgage scheme via Bank of Ireland for first-time buyers, including those repurchasing after losing homes in the Covid or 2008 banking crises.
 This complements supports like the First Home Scheme under the Department of Housing.
 To enhance rental affordability, it proposes amending the Residential Tenancies Act 2004 (Section 19 and Section 66) to enforce a 20% profit cap on landlords’ rental income, alongside fair rent adjustments based on assessed costs.
 To protect local housing markets, new legislation, potentially amending the Planning and Development Act 2000, will limit non-Irish citizens to owning two residential properties, curbing foreign dominance.
 Grounded in constitutional equality (Article 40.1), this bill aims to reduce homeownership barriers, stabilize rentals, and preserve Irish housing sovereignty, fostering a balanced, sustainable housing system for Ireland.

 limerick-srr1.jpg